Friday, January 30, 2026

 And while others were out being carefree teenagers,

-I was already trying to figure out earn,
+I was already trying to figure out how to earn,

 how to study with an empty stomach,